Balaji-Jothiramalingam/Ex-7-AAI/README.md

-NAME: BALAJI J
+### NAME: BALAJI J
-REGISTER NO. 212221243001
+## REGISTER NO. 212221243001
 ## Implementation of Text Summarization
 ## Aim: to perform automatic text summarization using Natural Language Processing (NLP) techniques.

 ## Algorithm:
 ## Step 1 Import necessary libraries for natural language processing tasks.
-## Step 2: Download NLTK resources, including the punkt tokenizer and stopwords.
+## Step 2: Download NLTK resources, including the punkt tokenizer and stopwords.'
 ## Step 3: Define Text Preprocessing Function to tokenize, remove stopwords, and perform stemming.
 ## Step 4: Define the Text Summarization Function using a simple frequency-based approach.
 - Calculate the frequency of each word in the preprocessed text.